Reversing a String in PHP

 }

 The most imperative approach to reverse a string is by looping over each character with indexes at each end, swapping their contents upon each iteration.
-PHP’s ability to access individual characters in an array manner turns out to be very useful in this case.
+PHP’s ability to access individual characters in an array-like manner turns out to be very useful in this case.

 function reverse($str)